Phoenixville Table Tennis Club

 --If a player delays, it's the next player in line's turn.

-• All players going to the table cross their names off the list.
+• All players going to the table move their name tags from the "waiting side" to the "at the table side".

 • A player who is asked for a match may decline the invitation.

-• Players will start a 15 minute timer at the table.
-Matches should be played first, and if time allows practice. ***
+• Players who chose to practice will start a 15 minute timer at the table. ***

 • Matches are first to 3 wins, each game is to 11 points, and the service switches every 2 points.. ***